JL-14/famous-vikings-game/README.md

 * add Favicon with [Favicon Generator](https://realfavicongenerator.net/)
 * further refine responsive design elements to improve appearance on the smallest screens (especially small mobiles)
 * refine the images used, both in terms of file-types and placement on the Packages page
+* randomise the answer tiles in the answer grid each time the next question button is clicked to make for a more engaging game
+* add a custom quit confirmation popup
-* add an up-to-date availability checker and the ability to book and pay online on the website
+* add more questions and Viking biographies to the game
 * add a custom 404 Error page
-* add a gallery page
-* add feedback functionality
+* add feedback functionality in addition to the e-mail function

 ---